What A Roadway Construction Accident Can Mean For You

 It’s said that the only certainties in life are death and taxes.
 However, a third inevitability should be added to that list: roadway construction.
 No matter where you go, the telltale signs of construction are ubiquitous.
 Unsurprisingly, roadway construction intersects with personal injury law in a variety of ways.
+If you’re involved it is important to talk to an attorney.
+At Campbell & Associates, we can help.

 Road construction obviously places the workers themselves in potentially hazardous situations.
 Working in the middle of a busy street, avenue or highway necessarily involves a certain degree of danger for construction workers and equipment operators.
 There are, of course, standard security procedures intended to keep road crews safe.
 Unfortunately, if these procedures are improperly implemented, or motorists fail to comply, the results can be disastrous.